Zitong-Chen/hello-world/README.md

 # hello-world

 Hello!
-I wish you like Taylor Swift
+I hope you like Taylor Swift